 The best example of random data is your OS/application/software/games.
 For example, if you are opening Google Chrome, it will never ask for a single file.
 There would be different files of different sizes and different formats for cache, history, bookmarks, cookies, images, webpages, themes, extensions, etc. These files would be stored at different locations because there is no point in storing them sequentially.
 After all, no one knows if they would be required at the same time or not.

-Random data could be accessed from large sequential data sets which sounds quite contradictory to what we just discussed.
+Random data could be accessed from large sequential data sets, which sounds quite contradictory to what we just discussed.
 Yes, from a big file, we may have to access different portions for our use.
 This access pattern makes it a random read task.

 The Ease of Storing Sequential Data

 When it comes to reading the sequential data, the controllers can easily predict the next block, page, or sector (in hard drives) to be read.
-Fetching big chunks of data is possible and the cache can be utilized in a much better manner.
+Fetching big chunks of data is possible, and the cache can be utilized in a much better manner.
 All in all, storing, retrieving, and erasing sequential data is much faster due to simple data management, continuity, reduced fragmentation, and big file sizes.

 The Hardships of Storing Random Data

 The biggest problem with storing random data is its fragmented nature.
 The data has to be stored in different locations to ensure it’s separated from other data.
 So, it will be stored in non-contiguous blocks.
-This leads to fragmentation and as time passes, the data has to be modified and rewritten for reliability.
-This scatters the files which degrades the performance.
+This leads to fragmentation, and as time passes, the data has to be modified and rewritten for reliability.
+This scatters the files, which degrades the performance.
 Managing fragmented data is much more resource-intensive for the storage drives.

 Why are the access patterns different?

-We understood that sequential data has a predictable and linear access pattern while random data has an unpredictable access pattern.
-But, why does that happen?
+We understood that sequential data has a predictable and linear access pattern, while random data has an unpredictable access pattern.
+But why does that happen?
 It is very easy to answer.

 So, it is about the type of data that makes the difference in its access pattern.
 See, it is not that there is a difference in the data.
 Whether it is sequential or random data, computers understand only the language of logic and bits.
-Sequential data is a continuous stream of bits that can be easily directed towards a large area without much organization.
-The random data isn’t a stream but fragments of different files
+Sequential data is a continuous stream of bits that can be easily directed toward a large area without much organization.
+The random data isn’t a stream but fragments of different files.

 Sequential vs Random Read/Write performance in storage